thosgood/this-weeks-finds/markdown/51-100/week056.md

 this extra term thrown in!
 Luckily it turns out that you can take the limit as the cosmological constant goes to zero, and get a state of the theory where the cosmological constant is zero.
-I like to call this the
-\`flat state', because it's zero except where the connection A is flat.
+I like to call this the 'flat state', because it's zero except where the connection A is flat.

 (In fact, if the space S is not simply connected, there are lots of